Academic Standing

 Academic Probation/Suspension

 Students will be placed on academic probation when their cumulative grade point average (GPA) falls below a 2.0 and will be notified by the Office of the Registrar.
 This will happen shortly after the close of each semester.
-The purpose of academic probation is to alert students that they haven’t met academic standards, to provide students with the opportunity to assess their academic standing and to offer options to return the student to good standing.
+The purpose of academic probation is to alert students that they haven’t met academic standards, to provide students with the opportunity to assess their academic standing and to offer options to return the student to good academic standing.

 Optional resource: Students may choose to use a GPA calculator to help forecast or predict GPA changes.